yanggithub/Terraform-projects/README.md

 inspiration from it :)

 ## repo structure
-- VMWare -- Terraform modules for VMWare environment(Vsphere)
+- VMware    Terraform modules for VMWare environment(Vsphere)
-- AWS -- Terraform modules for AWS
+- AWS       Terraform modules for AWS
+- Chef      Terraform and Chef integratoin